ravidsrk/kotlin-migration-guide/README.md

 >  Practical Tips to migrate your Android App to Kotlin

+---

+## Configure Kotlin

+1. In Android Studio, select **Tools > Kotlin > Configure Kotlin in Project**.
+If a window titled **Choose Configurator**appears, select **Android with Gradle**, make sure **All modules** is selected, and click **OK**.
+2. You will be prompted to sync the project with Gradle as the build.gradle files have changed.
+Once the sync is complete, move to the next step and write some Kotlin code.

+**Note**: When using Android Studio 3.0 or higher and creating a new project, you can have Kotlin configured by default by selecting the **Include Kotlin support** checkbox on the Create Android Project dialog.

+---

 ## Steps to **Convert**

 Once you learn basics syntax of **Kotlin**